 A Little About the Author

-Flora Beach Burlingame lives on 11 acres in the Central California foothills where she hikes, sings in a choir, volunteers at the “Best little museum in the U.S.” and writes.
+Flora Beach Burlingame has traded her eleven acres in the central California foothills for the 55+ community of Trilogy in Redmond, Washington.
+There she is meeting new friends, continues her love of music by singing in the Trilogy Singers, keeps fit by walking with a vigorous group of ladies and enjoys exploring the Northwest.
 She is busy working on her second historical novel based on John Ogilvie’s continued passion for a worthy cause – women’s suffrage.